 The first child of the Duke and Duchess of Cambridge, George Alexander Louis, was born 22 July 2013.
 He is third in line to the throne after his father the Duke of Cambridge and his grandfather the Prince of Wales.
 He was born in the Lindo Wing of St Mary’s Paddington and christened by the Archbishop of Canterbury in the Chapel Royal, St James’s Palace on 23 October 2013.
 In April 2014 he accompanied his parents of a tour to New Zealand and Australia.
-The Duke and Duchess are expecting their second child in spring 2015.
+The Duke and Duchess are expecting their second child in April 2015.

 William undertook his first independent overseas tour in 2005, when he travelled to New Zealand to participate in World War II commemorations.
 He has been involved in charity work since an early age and is patron of a number of charities, including the homeless charity Centrepoint, the Royal Marsden Hospital and Mountain Rescue England and Wales.
 He is also a patron of Tusk Trust, a wildlife conservation organisation based in Africa, and The Queen Elizabeth II Fields, an initiative of the Fields Trust.
 A full list of Prince William's charities and patronages can be found here.